phluid61/internet-drafts/file-scheme/draft.md

 * `file:/c|/path/to/file`
 * `file:c|/path/to/file`

-   > Various otherwise-invalid URIs that include a disallowed bar
+   > Various generally invalid URIs that include a disallowed bar
-     character "|" in the drive letter.
+     character "|" in the drive letter identifier.
 These encodings are supported by the grammar for historical reasons.
 As noted above, new URIs of this form MUST NOT be generated.

 It also intentionally excludes URIs of the form: